RXIX - Session Topics

 Glen Bolton, Amgen

-Learnings from the founding of biotechnology and the processing of early protein molecules have helped inform and shape the present state of purification, characterised by robust processes producing a diverse range of modalities (e.g. proteins, vaccines, and cell and gene therapies).
+Learnings from the founding of biotechnology and the processing of early protein molecules have helped inform and shape the present state of purification, characterized by robust processes producing a diverse range of modalities (e.g. proteins, vaccines, and cell and gene therapies) in record times.
 We strive continually to enable a more rapid, automated, intensified, economical, portable, personalized, and digital future for processing these modalities.
 Innovative and diverse bioprocessing methods and concepts are vital to develop processes and manufacture medicines now and into the future.
 Contemporary technologies and platforms that can support a complex and ever-evolving manufacturing environment are important to bring forward for review and integration of ideas.
 We invite submissions that span the spectrum of bioprocessing topics: comprehensive fundamental research or implementation case studies incorporating experimental and/or theoretical/computational elements, or moonshot concepts, even at the alpha stage, that can revolutionize how we work, design and control processes.
 We are also interested in topical submissions related to rapidly enabling therapeutics after disease outbreaks.

 The poster sessions continue to be a critical focus for technical discussions at the Recovery conferences, and insightful and creative submissions can maintain this as a vigorous component of the program.
-In addition to abstracts submitted directly to the poster session, including on topics not covered in the oral sessions, all other abstracts not selected for oral presentations will also be considered for inclusion in the poster program.
+In addition to abstracts submitted directly to the poster session, including topics not covered in the oral sessions, all other abstracts not selected for oral presentations will also be considered for inclusion in the poster program.
 We will be striving to ensure diversity in modalities and themes.
 We welcome submissions from academia, small and large companies, regulatory agencies, all geographical regions, junior and senior investigators etc.

 New for RXIX: